hep-lbdl/dimuonAD/README.md

 Once flow samples have been generated, check the flow performance in the SB with `06_eval_cathode.py`.
 This code trains a BDT to discriminate SB samples from SB data.
 The ROC AUC should be close to that of a random classifier (~0.5).

 Finally, carry out the bump hunt with `07_run_bump_hunt.py`.

 Helpful flags:
-- `num_to_ensemble`: how many BDTs to train for a single pseudoexperiment
+- `train_samesign`: if you want to train on samesign muon pairs, instead of opposite-sign pairs
-- `bootstrap_data`: the random seed for a particular data bootstrap.
-An index of 0 corresponds to the actual data.
+- `num_to_ensemble`: how many BDTs to train for a single pseudoexperiment To change the BDT architecture, edit the `bdt_hyperparameters` sections of `workflow.yaml`.

 ## Compilation
 08